M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= Is it free? =

-An answer to that question.
+Yes, this plugin is free to use.

-= What about foo bar? =
+= Can I show data for my country only? =

-Answer to foo bar dilemma.
+Yes, you can pass your country in the shortcode attributes.

 == Screenshots ==